Clean Diesel Initiative in MichiganContact:

 - Churchill Transportation to replace two long haul trucks (year 2004).

 - Ferrous Processing and Trading to replace two short haul trucks (years 1991 and 1999).

 - Total Armored Car to replace two delivery vans (years 1999 and 2001).

 - Foreman Brothers Inc. to replace two short haul delivery trucks (years 2003 and 2004)

 Southwest Detroit Environmental Vision is a community-based environmental organization operating in and focused on Southwest Detroit.

-The DEQ has also awarded $450.00 in federal funds and partnered with the Marathon Oil Company to help replace a diesel powered school bus for the Lenawee Intermediate School District.
+The DEQ has also awarded Lenawee Intermediate School District (LISD) $52,950 in federal funds and partnered with the Marathon Oil Company to help replace three diesel powered school buses.